gobeyondidentity/customer-docs/docs/contribute/site-organization-and-files.md

   - `/docs/includes` - Reusable content such as feature descriptions, notes, common steps, and so on.

-- `versioned_docs` - Contains the markdown files for the previous supported versions (v2.83 and v2.84).
+- `/versioned_docs` - Contains the markdown files for the previous supported versions (v2.83 and v2.84).

-- `versioned_sidebars` - Contains the sidebar files for the previous versions.
+- `/versioned_sidebars` - Contains the sidebar files for the previous versions.

 - `/sidebar.js` - Specify the order of documents in the sidebar.
 If you have a new file to add to the site, modify this file.

-- `static/api` - Contains the API documentation for v2.
+- `/static/api` - Contains the API documentation for v2.

 ## Site config files